 Ohio Cancer Research is an independent statewide, nonprofit organization dedicated to the cure and prevention of the many forms of cancer and the reduction of its debilitating effects through aggressive basic seed money research, cancer information and awareness.
 Ohio Cancer Research is not affiliated with any other organization.

 Individual researchers have been or are being funded at Case Western Reserve University, The Cleveland Clinic, University Hospitals of Cleveland, MetroHealth Medical Center in Cleveland, The Ohio State University, Nationwide Children’s Hospital in Columbus, Cincinnati Children’s Hospital Medical Center, University of Cincinnati, University of Toledo, Bowling Green State University, Ohio University, University of Dayton, Wright State University and the former Hipple Cancer Research Center in Dayton.

-Over $18 million has been spent on cancer awareness and seed money research projects.
-Of that amount, over $7 million in seed money provided to researchers by Ohio Cancer Research has generated more than $240 million in new money from other sources to continue basic cancer research on projects initially funded as well as translational clinical trials at institutions including University Hospitals Seidman Cancer Center, The Cleveland Clinic, Cincinnati Children’s Hospital Medical Center and The Ohio State University.
+Over $18 million has been spent on cancer awareness and seed money research projects by Ohio Cancer Research.
+Of that amount, the nearly $8 million in seed money provided to researchers has generated nearly $265 million in new money from other sources to continue cancer research on projects initially funded as well as translational clinical trials at institutions including University Hospitals Seidman Cancer Center, The Cleveland Clinic, Cincinnati Children’s Hospital Medical Center and The Ohio State University.